yangwao/yangwao.github.io/docs/investment_thesis.md

 - Space - We are all gonna make it there, so why not make highway faster?
 Ping me if you have something on this.
 - Crypto - I'm bit overexposed here, but I guess I can enter another rocketship, if you are building one!
 - Blockchain Gaming - I'm bit bullish, what can various turn-based gmames, MMORPG concepts from 90s can bring on table leveraging nowadays tech with right incentive structure
+- Metaverse - I believe that various super-immersive experiences with shared objects, might be "game-changer" for legacy industries.

 Mostly I'm looking back you in crypto-native way, if possible.